syntevo/syntevo.github.io/SmartGit/Latest/Jenkins.md

 using `smartgit.jenkins.`-keys:

 * `url`: the root URL of your Jenkins server

+At least one project type must be configured:

+* `freeStyleProjects`: a comma-separated list of free style project names which should be queried
-* `jobs`: a comma-separated list of Jenkins job names which should be queried
+* `multiBranchPipelines`: a comma-separated list of multibranch pipeline project names which should be queried

 #### Example
 >
 >``` text
 >[smartgit "jenkins"]
 >   url = http://localhost:8080
->   jobs = tests,tests-gitimpl,tests-jgit
+>   freeStyleProjects = tests,tests-gitimpl,tests-jgit
 >```